leightonpayne/cv/README.md

 ## Building

 The PDF is built from LaTeX using [Tectonic](https://tectonic-typesetting.github.io).
-I like Tectonic because it can be install via [conda](https://github.com/conda-forge/tectonic-feedstock) and it only downloads the packages being used – avoiding the need to install a full LaTeX system (which can be huge).
+I like Tectonic because it can be installed via [conda](https://github.com/conda-forge/tectonic-feedstock) and it only downloads the LaTeX packages being used – avoiding the need to install a full LaTeX system (which can be huge).

 * `make` builds the PDF
 * `make show` opens the PDF